San7o/rust-ag-blog/README.md

   - blog.html    -> custom template for the blog page
   - post.html    -> custom template for a post

-## Must have jaml tags
+## Must have yaml tags
 In every post file there `must` exist a yaml tag for each of the following:
-- `filename`: Short string without spaces, the html file will be named after this: You have to include then file type (.html)
+- `filename`: Short string without spaces, the html file will be named after this
 - `title`: The main title displayed
 - `subtitle`: Will be displayed under the title, leave empty ("") for no subtitle
 - `description`: A summary of the blog content, will be displayed in the blog page